numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 </div>

-The table shows the metrics of the constituents obtained from their mask's outlines.
+The table shows the metrics of the constituents obtained from masks' outlines.
 These include solidity, sphericity, convexity, compactness, circularity, etc. Solidity measures the density of an object, a circle has a solidity of 1.
 Sphericity measures the similarity of an object to a sphere, a circle has a value of 1.
 Convexity measures the similartiy of an object to a convex shape, a convex object has a value of 1.
 Compactness measures how  tightly an object's  area is distributed around its centroid, a circle has a value of 1.
 Circularity or roundness differs to compactness as it excludes local irregularities by considering the convex perimiter of the object.

-A more sensitive and common feature belongs to the visible light spectrum.
+A sensitive and common feature come from the visible light spectrum.
 This may be of some use in controlled environments.
 The example summarizes the most characteristic colors of the clasts, adjusted by their proportion.

 <img src="https://github.com/numpattern/numpattern.github.io/blob/main/img/rockparticle_04.JPG?raw=true" style="width: 100%; height: auto;">